The Kerrisdale Team

 BKin, MPT, CAFCI

 Cynthia completed her Master of Physical Therapy and Bachelor of Kinesiology at the University of British Columbia.
-Since graduating from UBC, Cynthia has received training in various professional development courses such as Acupuncture, Sports First-Responder and Clinical Pilates through the STOTT Pilates approach.
+Since graduating from UBC, Cynthia has received training in various professional development courses such as manual therapy, Acupuncture, Sports First-Responder and Rehab Reformer through the STOTT Pilates approach.

 Cynthia's treatment philosophy includes a combination of manual therapy, therapeutic exercise, dry-needling (acupuncture) and taping to promote recovery and improve function.
 She has a special interest in incorporating clinical pilates into one's overall treatment plan.